YuxiangRen/YuxiangRen.github.io/_pages/about.md

 * 01/2024 Two research papers are accepted by DASFAA 2024.
 * 06/2023 One research paper is accepted by ISSRE 2023.
 * 01/2023 One research paper is accepted by DASFAA 2023.
-* 04/2022 two research papers are accepted by International Journal of Intelligent Systems
+* 04/2022 Two research papers are accepted by International Journal of Intelligent Systems。
 * 01/2022 I will serve as a PC member for ICML 2022, ACM SIGKDD 2022.
 * 11/2021 I am selected for Huawei Top Minds Program.
 * 10/2021 I will serve as a PC member for The Web Conference 2022, ICLR 2022.